florib779/Roon/articles/home-assistant-smart-home.md

 # My Smart Home project with Home Assistant

-You can find some of my Home Assistant configuration files [here](https://github.com/florib779/homeassistant-config) (which are not always up to date yet).
+You can find some of my Home Assistant configuration files and possibilities [here](https://github.com/florib779/homeassistant-config).

 ## Home Assistant Dashboard